cdapio/cdap/docs/developer-guide/source/operations.rst

 The lower portion of the screen shows all the Apps, with their name, description, and what is happening with each:

-- *Collect* gives the number of Streams used by the App;
+- *Collect*, the number of Streams consumed by the App;

-- *Process* gives the number of Flows used by the App;
+- *Process*, the number of Flows created by the App;

-- *Store* is the number of DataStores used by the App;
+- *Store*, the number of DataStores used by the App;

-- *Query* is the number of Procedures in the App; and
+- *Query*, the number of Procedures in the App; and

-- *Busyness* is the percentage of busyness of the App.
+- *Busyness*, the percentage of time spent processing events by the App.

+.. _busyness:

+Busyness—the percentage of time spent processing events—is a concept that is used extensively in the Reactor Dashboard.

 Clicking on the name of an App will take you to the `App's pane <#app-pane>`_, with details about the application.